Introducing Our 2026 Churchill Fellows

 We are the Churchill Fellowship: a UK charity which supports individual UK citizens to follow their passion for change, through learning from the world and bringing that knowledge back to the UK.
 Together our community of Churchill Fellows use their international learning to lead the change they wish to see across every area of UK life.
 We were founded by public donation in 1965 as the living legacy of Sir Winston Churchill for the nation.

-We’re excited to introduce our 118 exceptional new Churchill Fellows for 2025.
+We’re proud to introduce 109 new Churchill Fellows for 2026.

 Churchill Fellows are a unique source of ideas from around the world for a range of issues across all areas of UK society.
 Read some of their latest below or head to our News and Views section to find out more.